Rating: ![]()

 The improved art deserves most of the credit for the better gore--more detail equals more detailed chunks.
 The art in general is cleaner, somewhat more detailed, and it generally looks higher budget.
 The character designs also look much better (especially Vaiya), which helps a lot in creating some modicum of empathy for the characters.
 Unfortunately, the mechanical designs that were the sole bright point of the visuals in the first movie aren't as good this time, and since they would have been drawn better, more's the pity.
 The animation is somewhat better, improving the sufficiently plentiful action.

 In all, I'd say that M.D.
 Geist II: Death Force is a modest improvement on its predecessor--it's better looking and a little more fun, though the story is more confusing.
-Even so, it is at best a mediocre gory action flick.
+Even so, at best it's a mediocre gory action flick.
 The stylistic change from older to newer cheesy gore flick may put off some fans of the original and gain a few others, and since the story can comfortably stand on it's own, if you can't get enough bloody chunks and/or you liked the first one, go for it.

 There's of course the more classically-styled M.D.
 Geist original, but the later parts of Genocyber are an even better match.

-The (now very inexpensive) "Collector's Series" DVD includes both this movie and the prequel M.D.
+The "Collector's Series" DVD includes both this movie and the prequel M.D.
 Geist Director's Cut, plus a bonus disc of extras.
 In addition to hybrid stereo audio and of course an English subtitle track, the set claims a heap of special features.
 Among them: An "alternate angle graphic novel", commentary tracks, interviews, storyboards, galleries, trailers, conceptual art of all sorts, and more.

 Plenty of extreme violence and some nudity easily qualify it for a 16-up.